StuntsPT/BP2017/classes/exercices/ex5.md

 ## 2. Regression & correlation

+Once again, load the following two datafiles into R: [Number of Malaria cases](http://docs.google.com/spreadsheet/pub?key=pp59adS3CHWczfPHQMiqxCg&output=csv), [Number of Malaria deaths](http://docs.google.com/spreadsheet/pub?key=pp59adS3CHWfZGL9qouvTbQ&output=xlsx).

 1. Are the number of Malaria deaths and cases correlated?
 Draw the scatter plot, including a regression line.
 Do not assume data normality - test for it.

 2. Describe H0 from the previous task.

-3. Automate the procedure in **2.1** by writing a function that will automate the procedure.
+3. Automate the procedure in **2.1** using a function.
 Make sure the plot is also drawn automatically and saved to the disk.
-This function should return the *p*-value of the correlation and the "r" value.
+This function should return the *p*-value of the correlation and the "r" value in any way you see fit.

 4. Draw a trend plot (mean over time) to help determine if malaria cases are increasing or decreasing worldwide.
 Do the same for malaria deaths.
 Hint: If you use a function for this, it will really make your life easier.